Topl/BramblSc-docs/docs/Modules/Query/brambl_query.md

 * `keys` A list of values to match against field in records of the named index.
 The default value for this is an empty list, which allows all transactions covered by the index to be returned.
 * `maxResults` is the maximum number of transactions to be returned.
-This parameter can be used with the `skipResults` parameter to page forward or backward through the transactions.<br>
+This parameter can be used with the `skipResults` parameter to page forward or backward through the transactions.<br/>
   The default value for this parameter is 2<sup>31</sup>-1.
 * `skipResults` is the number of transactions to be skipped.
-This parameter can be used with the `maxResults` parameter to page forward or backward through the transactions.<br>
+This parameter can be used with the `maxResults` parameter to page forward or backward through the transactions.<br/>
   The default value for this parameter is 0.
 * `timeoutMillis`  The maximum number of milliseconds to wait.
 The default value will be 1000 (1 second).